rthadur/recaptcha/README.md

 ## recaptcha-codelab

-Goes through the process of adding reCAPTCHA to a comment form using Java and Maven in phases.
+Goes through the process of adding reCAPTCHA to a comment form using Java and Maven in phases.t

-1. phase1 -- Initial UI
+1. phase1 -- Initial t
-2. final -- Final version of the codelab with reCAPTCHA support.
+2. final -- Final version of the codelab with reCAPTCHA support. tt

-Please ask questions on [Stackoverflow](http://stackoverflow.com/questions/tagged/recaptcha)
+Please ask questions on [Stackoverflow](http://stackoverflow.com/questions/tagged/recaptcha)t

-## Project setup, installation, and configuration
+## Project setup, installation, and configurationt

-How do I, as a developer, start working on the project?
+How do I, as a developer, start working on the project? tt
 1. cd phase1  (or final if you wish to skip ahead)
 1. `mvn clean appengine:devserver`

 <!---
 ## Troubleshooting & useful tools

-### Examples of common tasks
+### Examples of common taskstt

 e.g.
 * How to make curl requests while authenticated via oauth.
 * How to monifdsfsdfsdftor background jobs.
 * How to run the app through a proxy.
  -->

-## Contributing changes
+tt

 * See [CONTRIBUTING.md](CONTRIBUTING.md)
-asbas\
+asbas\t
 nvnvd\
 dklvndlsv
 nvv\
-efewj
+efewj t
- ew ewew
+ ew ewewt
  w
  werwe t
  t